uncedric/contacts-api/README.md

 ## Approach
 - use nest to autogenerate code
-- use copilot for enhanced autocomple
+- use copilot for enhanced autocomplete
 - use chatgpt to generate postman collection based on controller code

 ## Bonus features